ropensci/pixelclasser/README.md

 separate clusters (pixel categories).
 The user then traces straight lines (classification rules) that enclose the pixel clusters.
-Using the mathematical expression for these rules and the values of the transformed variables, each pixel can be tested for pertenence to each category.
+Using the mathematical expression for these rules and the values of the transformed variables, each pixel can be tested for belonging in each category.
 This produces a set of logical matrices (incidence matrices) indicating which pixels belong to each category, stored in appropriate R objects.
 These can be submitted to posterior analysis or used to create